jonaspmeise/cvpraktikum/README.md

 CV2
 ```

+The project has been compiled with Python 3.8.2

 # Setup
 The setup for this project is very straightforward.
 In order to run it, you require \*.avi videos with the format 1920x1080.
 They should be part of the video corpus acquired from the Zoo Münster, although running the project on other source material is possible, too.